 - Research (online) or request a meeting to understand what mutual fund options they provide.

 - Pick one mutual fund to research and understand.
-Remember you’re not trying to evaluate every mutual fund, you’re getting started by understanding how to get started.
+You’re not trying to evaluate every mutual fund, you’re getting started by understanding how to get started.

 - Evaluate the mutual fund based on:

 - How long the mutual fund has been in existence – the longer the better – you want a mutual fund that has a track record of success.

 - What is the rate of return since inception?
-Inception is the date that the fund was started.
+Inception date is the date the fund was started.
 A solid rate of return for the longest period of time is a way of assessing how well the fund was managed.
 I never evaluate or even consider a mutual fund that has a track record of fewer than five years.
 I generally focus on mutual funds that have been around for at least 10-15 years.

 - Find out what the Morningstar rating is.
-Morningstar is a highly respected rating firm for mutual funds.
+Morningstar provides ratings for mutual funds.
 They rate mutual funds on a five-star rating scale.
 The higher the rating the better the mutual fund.
 (Note: Morningstar ratings should not be used as a final decision point for purchasing a mutual fund, but they are a great way to help you initially narrow the number of mutual fund options.)

 Finally, after you have done some initial research you should consult with your bank or brokerage firm.
 They can provide you with some additional insight into a mutual fund investing strategy based on your goals and retirement plans.

 In addition, you can use these resources (below) at FTP to get a better understanding of some of the tools and methods to further expand your understanding of mutual funds.